BjornWilliams/DocsVersaTul/docs/source/pipeline-infrastructure.rst

             if (displayAttribute == null) { return propertyValue; }

-            // using the pipeline to format the given value. propertyValue = formatPipeline.Filter(new PropertyData
+            // using the pipeline to format the given value.
+            // value PropertyData will be passed through all filters and properly formatted
+            // by valid filters.
+            propertyValue = formatPipeline.Filter(new PropertyData
             {
                 Attribute = displayAttribute,